Mayfly277/mayfly277.github.io/_posts/2022-07-12-GOADv2-pwning-part4.md

 ![drom_the_mic_work.png](/assets/blog/GOAD/drom_the_mic_work.png)

-Next time we will go back to the exploitation with a user account part (samccountname, printnightmare,...)
+Next time we will go back to the exploitation with a user account part (samccountname, printnightmare) : [Goad pwning part5]({% link _posts/2022-07-20-GOADv2-pwning-part5.md %})